patrickjohncyh/patrickjohncyh.github.io/index.md

 ---

 <div id="bio_tab" class="tabcontent"  markdown=1>
-## Bio
+## Patrick John Chia
-I am Patrick John Chia and am currently an Applied Scientist @ Coveo working with Dr Jacopo Tagliabue.
+I am currently an Applied Scientist @ Coveo working with Dr Jacopo Tagliabue.
 Prior to this, I completed my M.Eng at Imperial College, London and spent my final year at MIT working closely with Ferran Alet (PhD) in the Learning and Intelligent Systems (LIS) Group.